Defend a challenge or a claim

 File and serve a statement of defence using Form 4.

-Your statement of defence needs to comply with regulation 19 and 20 of the Employment Court Regulations 2000:1
+In drafting your statement of defence you need to follow regulations 19 and 20 of the Employment Court Regulations 2000:1

 • list the full name, address and occupation of each party involved.
-If the claim is a challenge those names should be identical to the names shown on the front page of the determination of the authority (for example, the plaintiff/s and the defendant/s)
+If the claim is a challenge, those names should be exactly the same as the names shown on the front page of the determination of the Employment Relations Authority.

-• specify, in consecutively numbered paragraphs, whether you admit or deny the allegations of fact in the statement of claim.
-You do not need to plead to an allegation that does not affect you (say “the defendant does not need to plead to paragraph…")
+• set out, in consecutively numbered paragraphs, whether you admit or deny the statements of fact in the statement of claim.
+You do not need to plead to a statement that does not affect you (just say “The defendant does not need to plead to paragraph…")

-• have concise paragraphs that are confined to one topic
+• have short paragraphs that just deal with one topic

 • avoid being evasive.
-If you deny an allegation of fact in the statement of claim, points must be answered in substance
+If you deny a statement of fact in the statement of claim, say why

-• provide sufficient facts (time, place, amounts, names of the persons, and other circumstances) to fully, fairly and clearly inform the court and the plaintiff/s of the nature and details of the defence
+• provide enough facts (time, place, amounts, names of the persons, and other circumstances) to fully, fairly and clearly tell the court and the plaintiff/s of the nature and details of the defence

-• state at the foot of the statement of defence that it is filed by you, and provide the address of service (the address where documents can be left or posted).
+• state at the bottom of the statement of defence that it is filed by you and provide the address for service (the address where documents can be left or posted).
 If you have a representative who is filing a statement of defence on your behalf that person should provide their details

 • have your signature and the date.